osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Changes Since 3.1
     New Accessories:
-        - Tsar Bomba, the largest nuclear bomb ever made courtesy of the Soviets.
+        - Tsar Bomba - the largest nuclear bomb ever made courtesy of the Soviets.
             - Basically takes place of the old style MOAB behaviour, a big explosion & crater
             - Slightly smaller explosion crater than old MOAB
             - Invisible radioactive fallout does additional damage to surrounding tanks
-        - Blink Device, a prototype near-instant teleporter
+        - Blink Device - a prototype near-instant teleporter
         	- However, the new technology is unstable and frequently collapses in a violent explosion
-        - Transporter, shoots a marker projectile and then transports the user to that location
+        - Transporter - shoots a marker projectile and then transports the user to that location
+        - X Tracer - Shoots a spread of tracers at 2.5 degree increments
+            - Inspired by Brain Damage's 'Super Tracer +' :)
+        - Nitro - faster moving fuel that costs more

     Other Accessory Changes:
         - Sat.
 Strike: